tinaghimire/face_similarity/README.md

 - CelebAMask-HQ dataset is used for training.
 - Only 100 datasets are used with 80% for training and 20% for validation.
-- Used only few classes of CelebAMask-HQ which include:
+- Used only a few classes of CelebAMask-HQ which include:
   'eyes': 0,
   'ear': 1,
   'nose': 2,